 Mission: As one of the largest professional business clubs on campus, the LMU Accounting Society offers accounting majors professional development and career insights spanning public accounting, industry, government and education.
 Members develop leadership and communications skills through weekly lunch meetings and interactive social events with professionals.
-Additional events include an annual meet-the-firms night, career highlights from LMU alumni, networking events, career/résumé services, interview/recruiting help and a popular year-end banquet celebrating awards and scholarships.
+Additional benefits include an annual meet-the-firms night, networking events, career/résumé services, interview/recruiting help and a popular spring banquet celebrating awards and scholarships.

 American Marketing Association (AMA)

 Mission: The American Marketing Association (AMA) provides students interested in marketing with the opportunity to develop themselves professionally, achieve personal growth, and foster relationships with a diverse group of business professionals and fellow students, while learning about marketing’s essential role in a dynamic business environment.
 AMA's goal is to be a leading source in the advancement of marketing knowledge in collaboration with the M-School to turn what is learned in the classroom into real world experiences.